 Corky Taylor, Henry Kraver’s Great Grandson, has come out of retirement in Sarasota, Florida to revive the family brand by opening Kentucky Peerless Distilling Company in downtown Louisville with his son Carson Taylor, 5th Generation.

-As a Bottle-in-Bond facility, the Taylor family is making Kentucky Straight Rye Whiskey and Bourbon.
+The Taylor family is making Kentucky Straight Rye Whiskey and Bourbon.
 The legendary Peerless spirit continues and a new legacy is born.

 June 3, 2015